amandavisconti/literaturegeek/_posts/2016-06-02-infinite-ulysses-beta-closes.md

 I also recognize that in trying to connect and grow the digital humanities community at Purdue, I might not have time to set this all up in the near future.
 The hope is to get the site to a place where others can participate in improving the site if they're interested in doing so, but I recognize that I've been pushing "improvements soon!" off for a while now, and that isn't the best situation for either me or the site's readers.

 This is a fun project, and I've been honored by the generosity of others in helping me build something better.
 So: I'm going to stop saying the new site will be ready soon, and wait until I can make and keep a promise about the site's next version.
+I hope that this is a reasonable way to do that (any suggestions or requests to improve how I'm implementing this decision are welcomed).

 ## Read more stuff related to Infinite Ulysses?